How Does Hair Grow From the Scalp?

 Catagen phase follicles last for about two weeks and create a transitional phase between active growth and active resting.
-The transitional phase of hair growth starts when a hair’s anagen and catagen phase has stopped.
+The resting phase of hair growth starts when a hair’s anagen and catagen phase has stopped.

-Only 5% of your hair currently on your head is in the transition phase at any given time.
-This small amount of hair has a short 10-day part of the hair life cycle shrinks the hair follicle and separates from the follicle base and is followed by a three-month resting phase known as the telogen phase, where it’s natural for your hair to shed.
+Only 5% of the hair currently on your head is in the transition phase at any given time.
+This small amount of hair has a short 10-day window as the hair follicle shrinks and the strand separates from the follicle base.
+It’s then followed by a three-month resting phase known as the telogen phase, where it’s natural for your hair to shed.

 This phase is reached when the hair follicle is fully formed.
 Once this cycle is complete, follicles return to the Anagen phase to restart the process in ‘Early Anagen.’

 If you’ve lost some hair (depending on how much you’ve lost and your hair health) you can get medication from a specialist to reactivate your dormant skin follicles.
 However, if a follicle is damaged, closed or hasn’t generated hair in years, it will unfortunately not grow back.

-In this case, a FUE Hair Transplant using your remaining hair would be a permanent option, in order for you to restore a full head of hair.
+In this case, a hair transplant using your remaining hair would be a permanent option, in order for you to restore a full head of hair.